Little Caesars Arena: Design

 Little Caesars Arena was designed by HOK, and features a unique "deconstructed" layout.
 Buildings housing retail outlets, including several restaurants, the arena's box office, and the offices of the Red Wings are built outside the arena, but a glass roof is erected between the buildings and the arena itself.
 The roof forms an indoor "street" that serves as the arena's concourse.
 The concourse will remain open year-round, even if an event is not occurring inside the arena, allowing it to also be used as a venue of its own.
 There is also an outdoor plaza with a large video display.

 The eight-story arena is built as a bowl, with its floor 40 ft below street level with seating capacities of 19,515 for ice hockey and 20,332 for basketball.
 The bowl also features a "gondola" seating level suspended above the stands.
 The exterior of the bowl structure is capable of displaying video projections.
 A 37,300 sqft practice ice rink is also inside the arena.
 In addition to serving as the practice facility for the Red Wings, the rink serves as the home of both Little Caesars AAA Hockey Club and Little Caesars Amateur Hockey League as well.

 The Bell Centre in Montreal has been cited to be one of the biggest influences of the arena's design.
 Christopher Ilitch described the arena's design as being "revolutionary", and believes that it may influence future arena designs in other cities.

 The arena features a centerhung scoreboard that measures at 5100 sqft.
 The arena also features 45 LED displays covering more than 13500 sqft and 16.5 million plus LEDs in and around it.

+The goal horn used at Joe Louis Arena from 1995 to 2017 was not moved to Little Caesars Arena.
+The old horn's acoustics would have made it all but impossible to hear in the new arena.
+More importantly, there was no safe way to store the compressed nitrogen gas that powered the old horn.
+An amplified recording of the horn was played over the sound system instead, in a move that received mixed reviews from Red Wings fans.
+Ahead of the 2023–24 season, Little Caesars Arena installed a new horn matching the model previously used at Joe Louis Arena, but using compressed air rather than nitrogen.